tequilahub/tequila-tutorials-unformatted/README.md

 This repository functions as a tutorial collection for tequila.
 Feel free to contribute your own! (see below)

+Check out this small overview to get a glimpse on [what tequila is,](https://kottmanj.github.io/tequila-in-a-nutshell/#/)
+or, get an overview through different slides and recordings of talks on different level of detail: See [here](https://kottmanj.github.io/talks_and_material/).
+Find the original tequila codebase [here](https://github.com/tequilahub/tequila).

 It's recommended to start with [BasicUsage](BasicUsage.ipynb) and take a look at [FAQ](FAQ.ipynb).

 The other tutorials are sorted into different directories depending on what they represent: